fahimabrar/Predicting-Food-Ratings-Based_on_Recipe_Data/data preparation/README.md

 -1 means the extremely negative meaningful text. +1 means the most positive text.

-**Subjectivity** means how much subjective the text is. e:g: opinion, emotion expressed in the text.
+**Subjectivity** means how much subjective the text is. e:g: how much opinion, emotion expressed in the text.
 Subjectivity scaled between 0 and +1.

 We can get polarity and subjectivity as numeric by using following functions
 - TextBlob(text).sentiment.polarity